MrCocoaCat/MyDocument/Net/ovs-man/ovn-nbctl(8).md

               Lists all meters.

 ### LOGICAL SWITCH PORT COMMANDS
-       [--may-exist] lsp-add switch port
+* [--may-exist] lsp-add switch port 在lswitch上创建一个新的逻辑switch port名为port
-              在lswitch上创建一个新的逻辑switch port 名为port

-              It  is an error if a logical port named port already exists, un‐ less --may-exist is specified.
+It  is an error if a logical port named port already exists, unless --may-exist is specified.
 Regardless of --may-exist, it  is an  error  if  the existing port is in some logical switch other than switch or if it has a parent port.

-       [--may-exist] lsp-add switch port parent tag_request
-              Creates on switch a logical switch port named  port  that  is  a child  of  parent  that  is identified with VLAN ID tag_request, which must be between 0 and 4095, inclusive.
+* [--may-exist] lsp-add switch port parent tag_request Creates on switch a logical switch port named  port  that  is  a child  of  parent  that  is identified with VLAN ID tag_request,which must be between 0 and 4095, inclusive.
 If  tag_request  is 0,  ovn-northd  generates  a  tag that is unique in the scope of parent.
-This is useful in cases such  as  virtualized  container environments  where  Open vSwitch does not have a direct connec‐ tion to the container’s port and it must be shared with the vir‐ tual machine’s port.
+This is useful in cases such  as  virtualized  container environments  where  Open vSwitch does not have a direct connection to the container’s port and it must be shared with the virtual machine’s port.

-              It  is an error if a logical port named port already exists, un‐ less --may-exist is specified.
+It  is an error if a logical port named port already exists, unless --may-exist is specified.
 Regardless of --may-exist, it  is an error if the existing port is not in switch or if it does not have the specified parent and tag_request.

-       [--if-exists] lsp-del port
+* [--if-exists] lsp-del port
-              Deletes port.
-It is an error if  port  does  not  exist,  unless --if-exists is specified.
+删除端口.当端口不存在时则报错,unless --if-exists is specified.

-       lsp-list switch
+* lsp-list switch
 列举switch中所有的logical switch ports在标准输出中，每一行

-       lsp-get-parent port
+* lsp-get-parent port
       如果设置了parent port ，则显示。否则不显示

-       lsp-get-tag port
+* lsp-get-tag port
 If set, get the tag for port traffic.
 If not set, print nothing.

 lsp-set-addresses port [address]...
       设置与端口地址关联的地址。每个地址应为以下之一

       * an  Ethernet  address, optionally followed by a space and one or more IP addresses
              OVN delivers packets for the  Ethernet  address  to  this port.OVN将以太网地址的数据包传送到此端口。

       * unknown
              OVN  delivers  unicast Ethernet packets whose destination MAC address is not in any logical port’s addresses column to ports with address unknown.
              OVN将目的MAC地址不在任何逻辑端口地址列中的单播以太网数据包
              传送到unknown端口。

       * dynamic
              Use  this  keyword to make ovn-northd generate a globally unique MAC address and choose an unused IPv4 address with the  logical  port’s  subnet and store them in the port’s dynamic_addresses column.

       * router Accepted only when the type of the logical switch port is router.
 This indicates that the Ethernet, IPv4, and IPv6 addresses for this logical switch port should be obtained from  the  connected logical router port, as specified by router-port in lsp-set-options.

       Multiple addresses may be set.
 If no address argument is given, port will have no addresses associated with it.

 lsp-get-addresses port
       Lists all the addresses associated with port on standard output, one per line.

 lsp-set-port-security port [addrs]...
       Sets the port security addresses associated with port to  addrs.
       Multiple  sets  of  addresses may be set by using multiple addrs arguments.
 If no addrs argument is given,  port  will  not  have port security enabled.

       Port security limits the addresses from which a logical port may send packets and to  which  it  may  receive  packets.
 See  the ovn-nb(5) documentation for the port_security column in the Log‐ ical_Switch_Port table for details.

 lsp-get-port-security port
       Lists all the port security addresses associated  with  port  on standard output, one per line.

 lsp-get-up port
       Prints the state of port, either up or down.

 lsp-set-enabled port state
       Set  the  administrative  state  of port, either enabled or dis‐ abled.
 When a port is disabled, no traffic is  allowed  into  or out of the port.

 lsp-get-enabled port
       Prints  the administrative state of port, either enabled or dis‐ abled.

-       lsp-set-type port type
+* lsp-set-type port type
       设置逻辑端口的类型。 类型必须是以下之一:
       * (empty string)
              A VM (or VIF) interface.
       * router A connection to a logical router.
       * localnet
              A  connection  to  a locally accessible network from each ovn-controller instance.
 A logical switch can only have a single  localnet port attached.
 This is used to model di‐ rect connectivity to an existing network.
              从每个ovn控制器实例连接到本地可访问的网络。
              逻辑交换机只能连接一个localnet端口。 这用于建模与现有网络的直接连接。
       * localport
              A connection to a local VIF.
 Traffic that  arrives  on  a localport  is  never  forwarded  over a tunnel to another chassis.
 These ports are present  on  every  chassis  and have  the  same  address  in all of them.
 This is used to model connectivity to local services that  run  on  every hypervisor.
       * l2gateway
              A connection to a physical network.
       * vtep  A port to a logical switch on a VTEP gateway.

-       lsp-get-type port
+* lsp-get-type port
 Get the type for the logical port.

-       lsp-set-options port [key=value]...
+* lsp-set-options port [key=value]...
 Set type-specific key-value options for the logical port.

-       lsp-get-options port
+* lsp-get-options port
 Get the type-specific options for the logical port.

-       lsp-set-dhcpv4-options port dhcp_options
+* lsp-set-dhcpv4-options port dhcp_options
 为logical port 设置DHCPv4 options。
 Set the DHCPv4 options for the logical port.
 The dhcp_options is a UUID referring to a set of DHCP options  in  the  DHCP_Options table.

-       lsp-get-dhcpv4-optoins port
+* lsp-get-dhcpv4-optoins port
 Get the configured DHCPv4 options for the logical port.

-       lsp-set-dhcpv6-options port dhcp_options
-              Set the DHCPv6 options for the logical port.
+* Set the DHCPv6 options for the logical port.
 The dhcp_options is a UUID referring to a set of DHCP options  in  the  DHCP_Options table.

-       lsp-get-dhcpv6-optoins port
+* lsp-get-dhcpv6-optoins port
 Get the configured DHCPv6 options for the logical port.

 ### LOGICAL ROUTER COMMANDS
        lr-add Creates  a  new,  unnamed logical router, which initially has no